John-Kun/Orbinaut-Model-Plugin/README.md

 MicG for fixing the model glitch.

-Sega and Sonic Mania Devs for the big ring model and because of sonic lol.
+Sonic Mania Devs for the SpecialRing Model.